Semiparametric inference for the recurrent event process by means of a single-index model

-We show how to estimate the variance in the representation of Theorem \ref{theoremsemipara} and we propose an estimator of the mean squared error of $\theta_0$.
+{\bf 3.5 Estimation of the variance} We show how to estimate the variance in the representation of Theorem \ref{theoremsemipara} and we propose an estimator of the mean squared error of $\theta_0$.
 Denote by $\xi_{n,w}$ the term between brackets in the representation of Theorem \ref{theoremsemipara} so that

-where $\sup_{w\in \mathcal{W}}|R_n(w)|=o_P(n^{-1/2})$.
+where $\sup_{w\in \mathcal{W}}\|R_n(w)\|=o_P(n^{-1/2})$.
 The quantity $\xi_{n,w}$ can be estimated in the following way

 where